POLICIES & PROCEDURES

 These guidelines are designed to ensure that clients understand what is expected of them.
+They are also subject to change.
 This is not a complete list of all rules and/or violations that may occur; New Life Recovery Residence asks that clients use common sense and consult staff with any questions that arise during their stay.
-These policies and procedures are subject to change.

 Members must abstain from all mind and mood-altering substances.
 This includes (but is not limited to) illegal narcotics, alcohol, prescription-drug abuse of any kind, abuse of over-the-counter medications, kava/kratom, inhalants, hallucinogenics, K2/Spice, synthetic mind-altering compounds, CBD oil (or any form of marijuana derivative), kombucha tea, foods containing poppy seeds, etc. This is by no means a complete list of banned substances, and members should ALWAYS defer to management in any matters relating to medications or substances in question.